Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

 Most of the shifting strategies studied in the literature are a combination of the following three types.
 The motivation for considering shifts depending on $\corner{H}{k}$ is closely related to Krylov subspace methods, see e.g. \cite{watkins2007matrix}.
 Below $H$ denotes the current Hessenberg iterate. \begin{enumerate} \item \textit{$k$-Francis Shift.} Take $p(z)=\det(z-\corner{H}{k})$ for some $k$.
 The case $k=1$ is called Rayleigh shift. \item \textit{Wilkinson Shift.} Take $p(z) =(z-a)$ where $a$ is the root of $\det(z-\corner{H}{2})$ closer to $\corner{H}{1}$. \item \textit{Exceptional Shift.} Let $p(z)=(z-x)$ for some $x$ chosen randomly or arbitrarily, perhaps with a specified magnitude (e.g. $|x|=1$ for unitary matrices in \cite{eberlein1975global,wang2001convergence,wang2002convergence,wang2003convergence}). \end{enumerate} Shifting strategies which combine more than one of these through some kind of case analysis are called ``mixed'' strategies. \\

 {\em Symmetric Matrices.} Jiang \cite{erxiong1992note} showed that the geometric mean of the bottom $k$ subdiagonal entries is monotone for the $k$-Francis strategy in the case of symmetric tridiagonal matrices.
 Aishima et al. \cite{aishima2012wilkinson} showed that this monotonicity continues to hold for a ``Wilkinson-like'' shift which chooses $k-1$ out of $k$ Ritz values.
-Both of these results yield global convergence on symmetric tridiagonal matrices (without a rate).\\
+Both of these results yield global convergence on symmetric tridiagonal matrices (without an effective bound on the number of iterations).\\

 {\em Rayleigh Quotient Iteration and Normal Matrices.} The behavior of shifted QR is well known to be related to shifted inverse iteration (see e.g. \cite{trefethen1997numerical}).
 In particular, the Rayleigh shifting strategy corresponds to a vector iteration process known as Rayleigh Quotient Iteration (RQI).
-Parlett \cite{parlett1974rayleigh} (building on \cite{ostrowski1957convergence, buurema1958geometric, parlett1968convergence}) showed that RQI converges globally (but without giving a rate) on almost every normal matrix and investigated how to generalize this to the nonnormal case.
+Parlett \cite{parlett1974rayleigh} (building on \cite{ostrowski1957convergence, buurema1958geometric, parlett1968convergence}) showed that RQI converges globally (but without an effective bound) on almost every normal matrix and investigated how to generalize this to the nonnormal case.

 Batterson \cite{batterson1990convergence} studied the convergence of $2$-Francis shifted QR on $3\times 3$ normal matrices with a certain exceptional shift and showed that it always converges.
-The subsequent work \cite{batterson1994convergence} showed that $2$-Francis shifted QR converges globally on almost every real $n\times n$ normal matrix (without a rate).
+The subsequent work \cite{batterson1994convergence} showed that $2$-Francis shifted QR converges globally on almost every real $n\times n$ normal matrix (without an effective bound).
 In Theorem 6 of that paper, it was shown that the same potential that we consider is monotone-decreasing when the $k$-Francis shift is run on normal matrices, which was an inspiration for our proof of almost-monotonicty for nonnormal matrices.\\

 {\em Nonnormal Matrices.} Parlett \cite{parlett1966singular} showed that an unshifted QR step applied to a singular matrix leads to immediate \mbox{$0$-decoupling}, taking care of the singularity issue that was glossed over in the introduction, and further proved that all of the fixed points of an extension of the $2$-Francis shifted QR step (for general matrices) are multiples of unitary matrices.